freenas/freenas-docs/userguide/intro.rst

 New Features in |release|
 -------------------------

-%brand%  |release| is a feature release, which includes several new significant features, many improvements and bug fixes to existing features, and version updates to the operating system, base applications, and drivers.
+%brand%  |release| is a feature release, which includes new significant features, many improvements and bug fixes to existing features, and version updates to the operating system, base applications, and drivers.
 Users are encouraged to :ref:`Update` to